on-merrit/os_training_survey/01_exploration.md

 ![](01_exploration_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

-# A1 Practises in OS
+# A1 Practices in OS

 ```r